xpilot-project/docs/docs/client.md

 ## Disconnecting from VATSIM
 When you are ready to disconnect from VATSIM, click the **DISCONNECT** button on the xPilot client.
 The controller list will be cleared and all the aircraft in the sim will be removed.

-xPilot will automatically disconnect you fro the network if you shut down the sim.
+xPilot will automatically disconnect you from the network if you shut down the sim.
 You will also be disconnected if you switch airports or load a different flight in the sim.

 ## Shared Cockpit (Observer) Mode
 xPilot supports the ability to connect in observer mode so that your aircraft does not appear to other users on the network.
 This feature is intended for use with shared cockpit operations.
 To use this feature, the first pilot should connect to the network normally, and the second pilot should connect in observer mode.
 The second pilot must use the same callsign as the first pilot, with a letter appended to the end.